kstastny/Talks/azure-functions/presentation/slides/index.md

 ' HTTP Launcher - will queue the task.
 Then queue will trigger download, then blob will be parsed and result goes to TableStorage
-' NOTE: BlobTrigger processes blobs that were already present but the trigger did not see them before
+' NOTE: BlobTrigger processes blobs that were already present but the trigger did not see them before ' NOTE: normally the design would be different (e.g. BlobTrigger would just fill various queues) but I want to add new things one at a time, therefore the awkward architecture

 ***